vukor/docker-ansible/README.md

-docker-ansible
+ansible
 ===========

-This is dockerized Ansible 1.9 for automatic configuration.
+This is dockerized Ansible for automatic configuration.

 How it's work